isabella232/apprenda-apigee-integration/README.md

 Now before you can make a call to your API there is actually one last step in Apprenda.

-For security reasons you will want to whitelist any URL that you are using to connect to this app, the plugin will check the whitelist when it receives a request to verify that the source is legitimate, before it verifies the access token provided.
+For security reasons you will want to whitelist any URL that you are using to connect to this app.
+This will prevent a bad actor from providing you an invalid token and a URL to their malicious API server that will always authenticate the bad token.
+Such a schenario would allow them to hijack an Apprenda session.

+The plugin will check the whitelist when it receives a request to verify that the source is legitimate, before it verifies the access token provided.
+Apprenda will use the endpoint from the request to validate the access token, so it is important that you only whitelist API proxies that are allowed to use the external authentication method for Apprenda.

-Go back to the Apprenda SOC and then go to "Platform Registry" under "Configuration" and click the button to add a registry setting.
+Go back to the Apprenda Operator Portal (SOC) and then go to "Platform Registry" under "Configuration" and click the button to add a registry setting.

 ![](images/tutorial_21.PNG )